-Have you ever held back on doing something because you were afraid of failure?
+Have you ever found it difficult to keep moving forward because you were afraid of failure?
 Most people have!
 Let’s face it; no one likes to fail.
-None of us likes to feel like we’re ineffective, weak, or lacking in any way, and that’s exactly how failure makes us feel.
+None of us likes to feel that we’re ineffective, weak, or lacking in any way, and that’s exactly how failure makes us feel.

-However, you may be surprised to know that failure doesn’t exist – until YOU say it does.
+Here’s a little secret that may help you to keep moving forward and to let go of the fear of failure.
+Did you know that failure doesn’t exist – until YOU say it does.
 In the dictionary, failure has several definitions:

 1. A failing to do or perform